MarkMT/fragmentary/README.md

 Note that if you configure [Delayed::Job](https://github.com/collectiveidea/delayed_job) (or other backend) to work only from specific queues, you'll need to make sure that _any_ asynchronous tasks created by your application are submitted to one of those queues.

-## Dependencies

-  - Fragmentary is currently being used in production with Rails 6.0.
-Versions >=0.4 do not work with earlier versions of Rails for a couple of reasons:
-    - The version of ActiveJob in Rails 5.x does not support the custom serialization needed to enqueue asynchronous tasks for sending internal requests.
-A repository branch 'delayed_job' is available that uses the [Delayed::Job](https://github.com/collectiveidea/delayed_job) gem directly (i.e. without ActiveJob) and this works well with Rails 5.x.
-However, this branch is no longer maintained.
-    - The API for the Rails `ActionDispatch::Integration::Session` class, which is used to handle internal application requests, was changed in Rails 5.0.
-Consequently the current version of Fragmentary is incompatible with Rails 4.x and earlier.
-We do have a 'Rails.4.2' branch in the repository that uses the older API.
-However, this branch is no longer maintained.

 ## Timestamps

 Fragmentary allows HTML comments to be optionally inserted into cached fragments identifying the time at which the fragment was last cached.
 Simply add `config.insert_timestamps = true` to the configuration block in your `config/initializers/fragmentary.rb` file.